BUAA-BDA/OpenHuFu/README.md

 cp makefile.suite makefile
 make

-# x is the number of database，y is the volume of each database
+# x is the number of database，y is the volume of each database(MB)
 bash scripts/test/generateData.sh x y
 ```
 ### Spatial data